cubedro/frontier.ethereum.org/views/content/geth.md

-    admin.newAccount()

-**You’ll be asked for a passphrase.
+    var passphrase = "Write here a good, randomly generated, passphrase!" personal.newAccount(passphrase)

+**Pick up a good passphrase and write it down.
 If you lose the passphrase you use to encrypt your account, you will not be able to access that account.
 Repeat: It is NOT possible to access your account without a passphrase and there is no forgot my password option here.**

 **DO NOT FORGET YOUR PASSPHRASE. **

+*tip: you can create short but random passphrases by using this simple command:

+    var passphrase = (Math.random()*1000000000).toString(36)

 Tip: Typing “admin” by itself will bring up a list of sub commands used to administer your geth installation.